 EDB Postgres for Kubernetes supports clusters based on asynchronous and synchronous streaming replication to manage multiple hot standby replicas within the same Kubernetes cluster, with the following specifications:

-- One primary, with optional multiple hot standby replicas for High Availability
+- One primary, with optional multiple hot standby replicas for HA

 - Available services for applications:

--ro: applications connect to the only hot standby replicas for read-only-workloads
+-ro: applications connect only to hot standby replicas for read-only-workloads

 -r: applications connect to any of the instances for read-only workloads